ddanny16/tesla../README.md

-This is a tesla-landing page
-styling the body section 1
-adding stles to section-content adding styles to section-title and section sub-title
+This is a tesla-landing page dummy webpage to be precise styling the body section 1 adding stles to section-content adding styles to section-title and section sub-title